sundas586/Data_Warehousing/README.md

 - Operational data is extracted,transformed and loaded to DWH.
 - then it can be used by End Users for visualiztion with help of **OLAP (Online Analytical processing).**
 - Later the data can be used for visualiztion using PowerBI, Tablue, etc.

+The data once stored in DWH is always available to endusers,it can be modified but not deleted, it acts as a backup record for data analysis, they can even access 10 years old data using OLAP.